 Here is the Delaware River Waterfront event that offers excellent things to do with a teenager in Philadelphia during summer is the Blue Cross RiverRink.
 The colorful Ferris wheel and vibrant designs will immediately grab your attention once you arrive here.
 What to do next is you can begin the fun by roller skating, playing games and arcades, or going on rides.

-This is one of the most recommended activities because it has amusements for younger and older teenagers.
+This is one of the most recommended activities because it has amusements for both younger and older teenagers.
 It is even better because after you have exhausted yourselves, you can glide to the neighboring site, Spruce Street Harbor Park.

 2. Watch performances at Desales University’s theatres (view map)